nitu45641/filter-plus/readme.txt

 We have tested all the popular themes.
 And we believe it will work with your theme if that has been well developed for WordPress and WooComerce.
 If you face any issue, drop us a message on our support link.
 Our team will take care of the compatibility issue.

 == Changelog ==

+= 1.0.28 (February 18, 2024)=
+Added   : Woocommerce filter new options for filtering

 = 1.0.27 (February 17, 2024)=
 Fix   : Fix settings button